-An applicant must have a GPA of at least 3.00 ("B") in undergraduate coursework during the junior and senior years.
+Applicants must have a GPA of at least 3.00 (scale is 4.00 = "A") in undergraduate coursework during the junior and senior years.
 Applicants who do not meet these requirements must submit scores from the MAT or the GRE.

 The resume should demonstrate how professional experience will help the student succeed in this program.